shreyasethu/protein-mutation-analyzer/README.md

 # Protein Mutation Analyzer Environment

-A clinical environment for analyzing protein mutations and predicting pathogenicity.
+A clinical reinforcement learning environment for analyzing protein mutations and predicting pathogenicity.
 It implements a biomedical workflow where an agent learns to classify protein mutations as **Pathogenic**, **Benign**, or **Uncertain**.
 The environment requires agents to synthesize biological signals—such as evolutionary conservation, structural stability, and domain context—to reach a final clinical decision.

 ## 🏗️ OpenEnv Architecture
 The environment follows a standardized API contract for seamless agent–environment interaction: